luisomoreau/learn-full-stack-javascript-development-for-beginners/README.md

 * How to secure access to your API with ACLs.

+* How to add custom logic to your models.

+* How to create a custom API endpoint.

 * How to deploy you project on [Heroku](https://www.heroku.com/) (or [Dokku](http://dokku.viewdocs.io/dokku/) or [Flynn](https://flynn.io/)).